Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 After the edges are configured and have complete control plane connectivity, tunnels between edges will be created, and connectivity between sites should be established.
 The *Software Defined* portion of SD WAN handles the tunnel creation through the advertisement of routing and policies from the vSmart (Controller) to the Distant Edge Devices.

-### Quirks With Our Lab Setup
+## Quirks With Our Lab Setup

 There were multiple problems with the initial setup of this lab environment, so here are some key things to point out so that future deployments do not get stuck in the same place.

-* #### Using EC2 as a NAT Gateway/Router
+* ### Using EC2 as a NAT Gateway/Router
 	This Lab environment utilizes an EC2 Instance not as a device that directs traffic through its interfaces from one place to another, but as another router (NOT EDGE ROUTER) that acts as our NAT device that our Edge router is connected to.
 Edge routers being behind NAT devices in commercial deployments is not uncommon, and a valid way to showcase layered Network infrastructure compatibility with SD WAN deployments, but there are important NAT caveats to pay attention to and avoid as they will inherently fail to work in an SD WAN environment.
-That list can be found here < **PLACE A LINK TO THE THING OR PROVIDE SNIPPET**
+That list is delineated in this image below. ![[NAT-Compatibility.png]]

-* #### Edge Router Behind NAT Device
+* ### Edge Router Behind NAT Device
 	This is an important issue to outline as this deals with what IPs get advertised in the Edge router's TLOCs (Transport Locators).
 If directly connecting to the Control Plane on a LAN interface, the Edge Router will advertise the other interfaces it has on the Transport VPN using the configured IP on the device.

 	This means that, if the router is behind a NAT Device, then the Edge Router will advertise its ***PRIVATE*** IP to the SD WAN Fabric.
 This is an issue, as other routers will try to establish a tunnel to this ***PRIVATE*** IP through the ***PUBLIC*** internet.
 This is inherently impossible in normal networking.
 The way that this is subverted is by connecting to vBond through the public internet, as vBond has an embedded STUN (Simple Traversal Utilites for NAT) Server, and can thus help Edge routers/Control Plane devices behind a NAT Device become *NAT Aware*.
 This is the case for our lab setup, as our Sink Edge Router is connected behind the EC2 Instance that acts as this NAT Device.

-* #### NOT An Air-Gapped Environment
+* ### NOT An Air-Gapped Environment
 	Initially, this lab was based off of an air-gapped system from a prior preliminary test on SD WAN infrastructure.
 In addition, there was confusion as to how the EC2 Instance fits into the picture in our infrastructure.
 Once again, the EC2 acts as a NAT Device, and while Network Emulation can likely be appended to the operational features of the EC2, it is not an inherent part of our environment.
 That is because we are NOT simulating network traffic, as we are dealing with realistic network traffic metrics as we are utilizing Commercial Internet Service Providers for our internet connectivity.

 	The ISPs in question are SpaceX StarLink, and AWS, as the EC2 doubles as a gateway to the public internet through the AWS Fabric.
 The Source Edge is connected to our StarLink Modem, while the Sink Edge is connected to the EC2 Nat Device.

 	The Non-Air-Gapped environment nuance is also important because, as stated earlier, we are utilizing Commercial Internet Services to construct our SD WAN fabric, leading us to a deployment that is much closer to a Commercial/Business deployment of Cisco SD WAN infrastructure.
 This means that the control plane has to be publicly routable to the internet.
 There are security risks associated with this, and to address those security risks, the Palo Alto Firewall is our answer, only allowing traffic from associated IPs and Ports to access the control plane.

-* #### Control Plane all behind ONE NAT Device with only ONE Public IP This is a particular quick in our setup that caused much confusion and frustration, as since we only had a **singular public IP** to work with, that made communication to the control plane much more complex than that of a normal commercial/business deployment.
+* ### Control Plane all behind ONE NAT Device with only ONE Public IP This is a particular quick in our setup that caused much confusion and frustration, as since we only had a **singular public IP** to work with, that made communication to the control plane much more complex than that of a normal commercial/business deployment.
 Normal, Cisco suggested deployment methods mark the simplest deployment as giving each Control Plane device a public IP, but that can be expensive depending on the budget, or complications with Company-Owned IP allocations.
 There are deployments around this, although less suggested due to the complexity they require.

 	One such issue that arises is if they are all ALSO behind the SAME NAT Device, such as in our lab environment.
 This necessitates the use of what is called NAT Hairpinning/Loopback, which in simpler terms is just a way for devices/clients of the NAT Device to utilize the NAT Device's public IP to communicate with others in the same/different LAN.
 This is the method that we utilized in our setup.
 Other solutions include setting up a DMZ (De-Materialized Zone) For vSmart and vManage or just vBond, but this has yet to be explored as the previous NAT Hairpinning/Loopback solution worked to solve the problem in our case.

 	NAT Hairpinning/Loopback is considered complex, as you need to have a good understanding of how firewalls and routing works to accomplish configuring the correct security rules and NAT policies to put in place, let alone knowing if your particular router/firewall is capable of this functionality in the first place.

-* #### DTLS And Interesting Firewall Issues
+* ### DTLS And Interesting Firewall Issues
 	There was a problem in establishing complete control plane connectivity on the edge router side due to some granular firewall issues.
 In no place did we configure on the firewall to drop any specific packets from our trusted sources, yet any DTLS Packets that were attempting to connect to the vSmart or vManage devices behind the Palo Alto Firewall were dropped.

 	Upon granular analysis of network traffic through the usage of a router with the capability of running `tcpdump`, we were able to identify that DTLSv1.0 packets originating from the edge devices were dropped, but DTLSv1.2 packets made it through the firewall to the vManage and vSmart devices.
 With further inspection, we speculate that the firewall was mis-classifying our Client Hello DTLS packets (The type of packet that is utilized to establish a connection via handshake) as using a different protocol, and thus not properly identified and routed to the correct destination.